Laurin Heinrich: Porsche competition

 In 2019, Heinrich took part in the Porsche Sports Cup Germany, claiming the 5E class title with six victories from ten races.
 In September, Heinrich made his debut in the Porsche Carrera Cup Germany, taking part in the Sachsenring round with CarTech Motorsport.

-The following season, Heinrich began competing full-time in the series, driving for T3/HRT Motorsport.
+In 2020, Heinrich began competing full-time in the series, driving for T3/HRT Motorsport.
+The suspended and truncated season proved advantageous for Heinrich, as it permitted more time to secure sponsorship and reduced the required budget to field an entry.
 In September's joint-race between the German and French Carrera Cup competitions at Circuit de la Sarthe, Heinrich claimed his first podium in the German championship.
 He would secure three additional overall podiums that season, three of which occurred during the triple-header at the Red Bull Ring, finishing fourth in the overall points classification.
 He also secured the Rookie title, awarded to drivers taking part in the full-time championship for the first time.
 Heinrich also made his debut in the Porsche Supercup during the 2020 season, making two guest starts at the Red Bull Ring for MRS GT-Racing after one of the team's drivers was unable to enter the country due to COVID-19-related travel restrictions.
 Heinrich placed tenth in both events, but didn't score championship points as he was registered as a guest driver.